assay-it/doc/docs/core/02-category.md

 The composition is a style of development to build a new things from small reusable elements.
 There is a challenge with standard Golang HTTP package.
 It implements low-level interface, which requires boilerplate code, and absence of advanced requests compositions.

-[**https://assay.it**](https://assay.it) uses a [gurl](https://github.com/fogfish/gurl) library.
-This library inherits an ability of pure functional languages to express communication behavior by hiding the networking complexity using category pattern.
+[**https://assay.it**](https://assay.it) implements [**Golang SDK**](https://github.com/assay-it/sdk-go).
+This SDK inherits an ability of pure functional languages to express communication behavior by hiding the networking complexity using category pattern.
 This pattern helps us to compose a chain of network operations and represent them as pure computation, build a new things from small reusable elements.
-This pattern is well know in functional programming languages such as Haskell and Scala but it ia a new thing for Golang.
+This pattern is well know in functional programming languages such as Haskell and Scala but it is a new thing for Golang.

 ## Background